-A Product License must be obtained prior to the commercial supply of a medicinal product.
-This can be in the form of a Product Licence (PL) in the USA, or a Marketing Authorisation (MA) in the UK.
-A Product Licence is a collation of the product’s technical, quality, manufacturing, and testing data along with preclinical and clinical information.
-The applicant is also responsible for demonstrating the compliance to cGMP as part of the product licencing process.
+A Product Licence Application (PLA) or Marketing Authorisation application (MAA) is a collation of a product’s technical, quality, manufacturing, and testing data along with pre-clinical and clinical information.
+The licence applicant is also responsible for demonstrating compliance to cGMP as part of the product licencing process.

-1. If relevant and appropriate, Regulatory Agency meeting(s) to discuss and agree the submission framework and strategy.
-A new filing, Orphan Registration, Abridged Application, etc.
+- If relevant and appropriate, regulatory agency meeting(s) to discuss and agree the submission framework and strategy.
+A new filing, orphan registration, abridged application, etc.

 a) Mutual Recognition Procedure, MRP (EMA)